-The explanation of these results is in the way EPTs are determined and the effect that this has on the production planning system.
+The explanation of these results is in the way EPT's are determined and the effect that this has on the production planning system.
 Assume that lots are waiting in the buffer and have not yet been authorized for production.
 Then they have to wait, even when the machine is idle.
-As a result, the EPT realization becomes larger.
+As a result the EPT realization becomes larger.
 But larger EPT realizations imply that apparently less capacity is available at this machine.
-Therefore, for the next period, less jobs can be authorized for production.
-In this way, the planning system enters a viscous circle resulting in large excursions.
+Therefore, for the next period less jobs can be authorized for production.
+In this way the planning system enters a viscous circle resulting in large excursions.

-Indeed, if one uses as AA-event the moment when the lot has both arrived in the buffer and been authorized for production, better results are obtained, as seen in Fig. 17.12, In this figure, we see correct estimation of the EPT, where small fluctuations are only due to stochasticity.
-Also when we zoom in on the first 7,000 time units, no utilization dependency of EPT realizations can be found anymore.
+Indeed, if one uses as AA-event the moment when the lot has both arrived in the buffer and been authorized for production better results are obtained, as can be seen in Figure 4.
+In this figure we see correct estimation of the EPT, where small fluctuations are only due to stochasticity.
+Also when we zoom in on the first 7000 time units, no utilization dependency of EPT realizations can be found anymore.

-17.4 Continuum Models
+4 Continuum models

-17.4.1 A Continuum of Production Stages
+4.1 A continuum of production stages

 EPT and clearing function models can be developed for any arbitrary part of the production line.
-In particular, they can also be used to describe the aggregate behavior of a whole factory, replacing all the details of its production by, e.g., a clearing function relation that determines the outflux as a function of the current work in progress (WIP) in the factory.
-This will work well, if the associated cycle times through the factory are small and hence the change in WIP during a cycle time is also small (see Chap.
-16 for a discussion for the proper timing of a clearing function).
+In particular, they can also be used to describe the aggregate behavior of a whole factory, replacing all the details of its production by e.g. a clearing function relation that determines the outflux as a function of the current Work In Progress (WIP) in the factory.
+This will work well, if the associated cycle times through the factory are small and hence the change in WIP during a cycle time is also small.
 However, if the changes in influx are on a shorter timescale than the cycle time, we need to keep track of the time already spent in the factory by a given lot at a particular place in the production line.
 This can be done by adding delays into ordinary differential equation models or by modeling the flow of WIP through a factory explicitly via a transport equation.